baptonx7/enduraw-case-study/README.md

     the run in training.

- **Overall the run is a small weakness in this race**, but it may results of a poor management of the effort on the bike
+ **Overall the run is a small weakness in this race**, but it may results of a poor management of the effort on the bike.

 -   **Transitions** : Transitions at pro level are often already perfect and Amelia is indeed great at transitions, getting consistent